What Are Your Family Goals?

 24. Make Chores a Family Affair

 Are your kids involved with chores?
-Perhaps a regular ten minute clean up or weekly chores need to become a goal for the year.
+Perhaps a regular ten minute clean up or weekly chores around the house need to become a goal for the year.

-Check out this free chore chart for kids to get it started!
+Check out this free kids chore chart template to get it started!

 25. Practice Your Emergency Home Plan